scipion-em/docs/docs/user/troubleshooting.rst

 Installing Scipion/Xmipp from precompiled bundles
 =================================================
-We have check the following Operative Systems for the installation using the precompiled bundles.
+We have checked the following Operative Systems for the installation using the precompiled bundles:

 - Centos7: works with Scipion_Centos and Xmipp_Centos
 - Ubuntu16: works with Scipion_Ubuntu and Xmipp_Debian